 Seed plants of Artocarpus heterophyllus with 1 feet height are suitable for the plantation.
 If the selected plants are bud plants, the recommended height is 3 feet.
-A pit sized 2 feet x 2 feet x 2 feet is suitable for plating Artocarpus heterophyllus.
+A pit sized 2 feet x 2 feet x 2 feet x 2 feet is suitable for plating Artocarpus heterophyllus.
 Above plant size and the pit size are same of Swietenia mahagoniplants.